Complexity of Reconfiguration in Surface Chemical Reaction Networks: Swap Reactions

 The \emph{1-player motion planning reachability problem} asks whether there exists a sequence of moves within a system of gadgets which takes the robot from its initial location to a target location.
 The \emph{1-player motion planning reconfiguration problem} asks whether there exists a sequence of moves which brings the configuration of a system of gadgets to some target configuration.

-It may seem strange to reduce from a 1-player game when sCRNs are typically thought of as 0-player simulations; however, this is exactly the correct analogue.
-In the sCRN model there are many reactions that may occur and we are asking whether there exists a sequence of reactions which reaches some target configuration; in the same way 1-player motion planning asks if there exists a sequence of moves which takes the robot to the target location.
+There are many sets of motion planning models and gadgets to build our reduction.
+We select 1-player over 0-player since in the sCRN model there are many reactions that may occur and we are asking whether there exists a sequence of reactions which reaches some target configuration; in the same way 1-player motion planning asks if there exists a sequence of moves which takes the robot to the target location.
 The existential query of possible moves/swaps remains the same regardless of whether a player is making decisions vs them occurring by natural processes.
 The complexity of the gadgets used here are considered in the 0-player setting in \cite{demaine2022pspace}.

 \textbf{Locking 2-Toggle.} The Locking $2$-toggle (L2T) is a $4$ location, $3$ state gadget.
 The states of the gadget are shown in Figure \ref{fig:L2T}.
+The L2T has advantages because it universal for reversible deterministic gadgets.
+Reversibility was important to picking a gadget since swap reactions are naturally reversible.